willroy/Rubygame/README.md

 and the master branch contains a moving single sprite with arrow keys.

 (Made in ruby (if you didn't know (which i doubt)))

+Linux Installation Instructions:

+1:
+    Do "sudo apt-get install build-essential libsdl2-dev libsdl2-ttf-dev libpango1.0-dev \
+                         libgl1-mesa-dev libfreeimage-dev libopenal-dev libsndfile-dev"

+2:
+    Do "sudo apt-get install ruby-dev"

+3:
+    Do "gem install gosu"  /  "sudo gem install gosu" (if permission denied)

+Then download the files with git clone, go into terminal and "cd" into the directory, when there do:
+                                                                                                        "ruby main.rb":x